sonnygeorge/sr-olthad/README.md

 <!--
+TODO: Change reasoning to retrospective for Backtracker sub-agents
 TODO: Implement backtracker and implement backtracking directly to whatever ancestor is no "longer worth pursuing"
 TODO: pre-commit, linting, and auto-sorting
 TODO: Finish basic implementation of sr-OLTHAD